The CM board is one of the important devices in the 75F BMS. On this device, the 75F CCU tablet is mounted.

 - The terminals 7 and 8 are GND and AO4, to Measure voltage or current.

-At this position there is the Input terminals, following are the details of the same from left to right
+At this position, there are the Input terminals, following are the details of the same from left to right

-- The terminal 1 is GND used for Analog Inputs.
+- terminal 1 is GND used for Analog Inputs.

 - The terminal 2 is positive TH1 used for Thermistor Inputs.